PDAL/PDAL/doc/stages/readers.ept.rst

 resolution
     A point resolution limit to select, expressed as a grid cell edge length.
 Units correspond to resource coordinate system units.
 For example, for a coordinate system expressed in meters, a ``resolution`` value of ``0.1`` will select points up to a ground resolution of 100 points per square meter.

+    The resulting resolution may not be exactly this value: the minimum possible resolution that is at *least* as precise as the requested resolution will be selected.
+Therefore the result may be a bit more precise than requested.

 origin
     EPT datasets are lossless aggregations of potentially multiple source files.
 The *origin* options can be used to select all points from a single source file.
 This option may be specified as a string or an integral ID.